shawsa/odeiter/docs/index.md

-Once a frame for the animation is generated, the solution at that time point is no longer requried so it is discarded and the memory is reclaimed.
+Once a frame for the animation is generated, the solution at that time point is no longer required so it is discarded and the memory is reclaimed.

 ## Lazy

 Another advantage, is that generators are lazy.
 They don't compute the solution until you ask for it.
-This allows you to run simulations without a predetermined stoping condition.
+This allows you to run simulations without a predetermined stopping condition.
 For example, the following animation shows two simulations created with `odeiter` where the difference is in the amplitudes of the forcing functions (magenta).